Sino-French War: Henri Rivière's expedition in Tonkin

 In 1881, French Commandant Henri Rivière was sent with a small military force to Hanoi to investigate Vietnamese complaints about the activities of French merchants.
 In defiance of the instructions of his superiors, Rivière stormed the citadel of Hanoi on 25 April 1882.
 Although Rivière subsequently returned the citadel to Vietnamese control, his recourse to force provoked alarm both in Vietnam and in China.

 The Vietnamese government, unable to confront Rivière with its own ramshackle army, once again enlisted the help of Liu Yongfu, whose well-trained and seasoned Black Flag soldiers would prove a thorn in the side of the French.
-The Vietnamese also bid for Chinese support.
+The Vietnamese also sought for Chinese support.
 Vietnam had long been a tributary state of China, and China agreed to arm and support the Black Flags, and to covertly oppose French operations in Tonkin.
+Tu Duc requested the Qing court for help, and by September 1882 large Chinese regular armies were dispatched to occupy Vietnamese territories north of the Red River and vital towns such as Lang Son and Son Tay.

 The Qing court also sent a strong signal to the French that China would not allow Tonkin to fall under French control.
 In the summer of 1882, troops of the Chinese Yunnan Army and Guangxi Army crossed the border into Tonkin, occupying Lạng Sơn, Bắc Ninh, Hưng Hóa and other towns.
 The French minister to China, Frédéric Bourée, was so alarmed by the prospect of war with China that in November and December he negotiated a deal with the Chinese statesman Li Hongzhang to divide Tonkin into French and Chinese spheres of influence.
 Neither of the parties to these negotiations consulted the Vietnamese.